webhintio/hint/packages/rule-sri/README.md

-# Require scripts and styles to use subresource integrity (`sri`)
+# Require scripts and styles to use subresource integrity (`@sonarwhal/rule-sri`)

-`sri` warns about requesting scripts or styles without using Subresource integrity.
+`sri` warns about requesting scripts or stylesheets without using subresource integrity.

 ## Why is this important?

-Nowadays it's very common to use third party resources from CDNs or different services (analytics, ads, etc.), and thus, increasing the risk surface of your web application.
+Nowadays it's very common to use third party resources from CDNs or different services (analytics, ads, etc.), and thus, increasing the risk surface of your web site/app.

 While there are techniques to verify the agent is talking with the right server (TLS, HSTS, etc.), an attacker (or administrator) with access to the server can